[Notice]Not tax advice. State rules change. Consult a CPA before relocating. Last reviewed Apr 2026.

 Profile A: $5M brokerage portfolio, $200K annual realised gains

 Best fit: Florida or Wyoming.
 Both fully exempt the $200K annual gains.
 Florida adds Save Our Homes property tax cap, deep wealth-management infrastructure, no estate tax (vs NY's $7.16M cliff).
 Wyoming has lowest total burden, strongest privacy.
 Texas and Nevada also work; Tennessee works (high sales tax is a small offset).
-Avoid Washington (the $200K is below the $250K capital gains threshold so the immediate tax is zero, but a single-year spike above $250K triggers the tax; the WA estate tax is the larger long-term concern).
+Avoid Washington (the $200K is below the $278K capital gains deduction so the immediate tax is zero, but a single-year spike above $278K triggers the tax; the WA estate tax is the larger long-term concern).

 Profile B: Tech founder anticipating $20M IPO liquidity